-This Offering Memorandum and any OM Marketing Materials may contain forward-looking statements.
+This Offering Memorandum and any OM Marketing Materials incorporated by reference may contain forward-looking statements.
 These statements relate to future events or the Trust's future performance.
 All statements other than statements of historical fact are forward looking statements.
-Forwardlooking statements are often, but not always, identified by the use of words such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", "targeting", "intend", "could", "might", "continue", or the negative of these terms or other comparable terminology.
-Forward-looking statements are necessarily based upon management's perceptions of historical trends, current conditions and expected future developments, as well as a number of specific factors and assumptions that, while considered reasonable by the management of the Trust as of the date on which the statements are made in this Offering Memorandum or any OM Marketing Materials, are inherently subject to significant business, economic and competitive uncertainties and contingencies which could result in the forward-looking statements ultimately being incorrect.
+Forward-looking statements are often, but not always, identified by the use of words such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", "targeting", "intend", "could", "might", "continue", or the negative of these terms or other comparable terminology.
+Forward-looking statements are necessarily based upon management's perceptions of historical trends, current conditions and expected future developments, as well as a number of specific factors and assumptions that, while considered reasonable by the management of the Trust as of the date on which the statements are made in this Offering Memorandum or any OM Marketing Materials, are inherently subject to significant business, economic and competitive uncertainties and contingencies which could result in the forwardlooking statements ultimately being incorrect.
 In addition, this Offering Memorandum and any OM Marketing Materials may contain forward-looking statements attributed to third-party industry sources.
-Neither the Trust not the Trustees have independently verified the accuracy or completeness of such information.
+Neither the Trust nor the Trustees have independently verified the accuracy or completeness of such information.
 Undue reliance should not be placed on these forward-looking statements as there can be no assurance that the plans, intentions or expectations upon which they are based will occur.

-Forward-looking information contained in this Offering Memorandum includes, but is not limited to, statements with respect to: price of the Trust Units; size of the Offering; use of proceeds of the Offering; the structure of the Trust; the business to be conducted by the Trust, the Partnership and its investees; the issuance of Trust Units pursuant to the DRIP; the expected return on investment for Subscribers; the long term and short term objectives; the ability of the Partnership to obtain financing, including the availability of Equiton Loans or issuance of Redeemable LP Units; availability of funds for distributions; timing and payment of distributions; the Trust's investment objectives and strategy; treatment under government regulatory regimes and tax laws; the qualification of the Trust as a mutual fund trust; the methods of funding, and the Trust's expectations regarding its development projects, including timeline for completion and estimated costs.
+Forward-looking information contained in this Offering Memorandum includes, but is not limited to, statements with respect to: price of the Trust Units; size of the Offering; use of proceeds of the Offering; the structure of the Trust; the business to be conducted by the Trust, the Partnership and its investees; expected or anticipated acquisitions; the issuance of Trust Units pursuant to the DRIP; the expected return on investment for Subscribers; the expected debt levels of the Trust, including assumptions related to debt, interest rates, and repayment terms associated with mortgages for recently acquired properties; the long term and short term objectives of the Trust and the Partnership; the ability of the Partnership to obtain financing, including the availability of Equiton Loans or issuance of Redeemable LP Units; availability of funds for distributions; timing and payment of distributions; the Trust's investment objectives and strategy; treatment under government regulatory regimes and tax laws; the qualification of the Trust as a mutual fund trust; the methods of funding, and the Trust's expectations regarding its development projects, including timeline for completion and estimated costs.

 Although the forward-looking statements contained in the Offering Memorandum and any OM Marketing Materials are based upon assumptions that management of the Trust believes are reasonable based on information currently available to management, there can be no assurance that actual results will be consistent with these forward-looking statements.
 By its nature, forward-looking information involves numerous assumptions, known and unknown risks and uncertainties, both general and specific, that contribute to the possibility that the predictions, forecasts, projections and other forward-looking statements will not occur and may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-These risks and uncertainties include, among other things: risks related to the Offering, risks related to the Trust and its business, general economic conditions, governmental regulations and tax.
+These risks and uncertainties include, among other things: risks related to the Offering, risks related to the Trust and its business, general economic conditions, governmental regulations, tax and risks related to public health crises.
 See "Risk Factors".